cabforum/servercert/docs/EVG.md

    ii. a point-in-time readiness assessment audit against the WebTrust EV Program, the ETSI TS 102 042 EVCP, or the ETSI EN 319 411-1 for EVCP policy.

 The CA MUST complete any required point-in-time readiness assessment no earlier than twelve (12) months prior to issuing an EV Certificate.
 The CA MUST undergo a complete audit under such scheme within ninety (90) days of issuing the first EV Certificate.

-## 8.9  Self audits
-During the period in which it issues EV Certificates, the CA MUST strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least three percent of the EV Certificates it has issued in the period beginning immediately after the last sample was taken.
-For all EV Certificates where the Final Cross-Correlation and Due Diligence requirements of [Section 3.2.13](#3213-final-cross-correlation-and-due-diligence) is performed by an RA, the CA MUST strictly control its service quality by performing ongoing self audits against a randomly selected sample of at least six percent of the EV Certificates it has issued in the period beginning immediately after the last sample was taken.

 # 9. OTHER BUSINESS AND LEGAL MATTERS
 ## 9.1  Fees